nextcloud/documentation/admin_manual/enterprise_user_management/user_auth_shibboleth.rst

 variables for display name and email address.

 .. figure:: ../images/shib-gui6.png
-   :alt: Dropdowns for mapping Shibboleth environment configuration variables to ownCloud user attributes.
+   :alt: Dropdowns for mapping Shibboleth environment configuration variables to Nextcloud user attributes.

-   *figure 2: Mapping Shibboleth environment configuration variables to ownCloud user attributes*
+   *figure 2: Mapping Shibboleth environment configuration variables to Nextcloud user attributes*

-In ownCloud 8.1 the Shibboleth environment variable mapping was stored in ``apps/user_shibboleth/config.php``.
+In Nextcloud 8.1 the Shibboleth environment variable mapping was stored in ``apps/user_shibboleth/config.php``.
 This file was overwritten on upgrades, preventing a seamless upgrade procedure.
-In ownCloud 8.2+ the variables are stored in the ownCloud database, making Shibboleth automatically upgradeable.
+In Nextcloud 8.2+ the variables are stored in the Nextcloud database, making Shibboleth automatically upgradeable.

 Shibboleth with Desktop and Mobile Clients
 ------------------------------------------

-The ownCloud Desktop Client can interact with an ownCloud instance running inside a Shibboleth Service Provider by using built-in browser components for authentication against the IdP.
+The Nextcloud Desktop Client can interact with an Nextcloud instance running inside a Shibboleth Service Provider by using built-in browser components for authentication against the IdP.

-The regular ownCloud Android and iOS mobile apps do not work with Shibboleth.
+The regular Nextcloud Android and iOS mobile apps do not work with Shibboleth.
 However, customers who create
 :doc:`branded mobile apps with ownBrander
 <../enterprise_clients/creating_branded_apps>`
 have the option to enable SAML authentication in ownBrander.

-Enterprise customers also have the option to request a regular ownCloud mobile client built to use Shibboleth from their ownCloud account representatives.
+Enterprise customers also have the option to request a regular Nextcloud mobile client built to use Shibboleth from their Nextcloud account representatives.

-The ownCloud desktop sync client and mobile apps store users' logins, so your users only need to enter their logins the first time they set up their accounts.
+The Nextcloud desktop sync client and mobile apps store users' logins, so your users only need to enter their logins the first time they set up their accounts.

-.. note:: The ownCloud clients may use only a single Shibboleth login per ownCloud server; multi-account is not supported with Shibboleth.
+.. note:: The Nextcloud clients may use only a single Shibboleth login per Nextcloud server; multi-account is not supported with Shibboleth.

 These screenshots show what the user sees at account setup.
-Figure 1 shows a test Shibboleth login screen from `Testshib.org <https://www.testshib.org/index.html>`_ on the ownCloud desktop sync client.
+Figure 1 shows a test Shibboleth login screen from `Testshib.org <https://www.testshib.org/index.html>`_ on the Nextcloud desktop sync client.

 .. figure:: ../images/shib-gui1.png